Sherman Theatre

 The Sherman Theatre (Theatr y Sherman) is a venue in the Cathays district of Cardiff.
-It was built as a twin-auditorium venue in 1973 with financial support from Cardiff University.
+It was built as a twin-auditorium venue in 1973 with financial support from University College Cardiff (now Cardiff University).
 Sherman Cymru was the name of the Sherman Theatre between 2007 and 2016 when the name changed back to Sherman Theatre.

-The theatre is named after Harry Sherman, the co-founder of Sherman's Football Pools, who financed its construction.
+The theatre is named after the Sherman brothers, the founder of Sherman's Football Pools, who financed its construction.

-Within the premises are two performance spaces: the main auditorium with 452 seats, and the studio / arena which seats 100.
+History

+C. W. L. Bevan, principal of University College Cardiff (now Cardiff University) worked on the original proposal, and funding was from the Harry & Abe foundation.
+The Sherman Theatre opened on 3 October 1973 with a screening of Ken Russell's The Savage Messiah.
+It was officially opened on 23 November 1973 by the Duke of Edinburgh.

+Between 1990 and 2006 the artistic director of the Sherman was Phil Clark.
+Between 1993 and 1997 some plays were filmed for television by HTV under the series title The Sherman Plays.
+The current artistic director of the theatre is Joe Murphy.

 The Sherman Theatre Company and Sgript Cymru merged in April 2007 to form a new company, called Sherman Cymru, based at the Sherman Theatre.

-Between 1990 and 2006 the Artistic Director of the Sherman was Phil Clark.
-Between 1993 and 97 a number of plays were filmed for television by HTV under the series title The Sherman Plays.
-The current Artistic Director of the theatre is Joe Murphy.